UnseenWizzard/git_training/README.md

 ## Adding new things

 Someone already put a file into the _Remote Repository_.
-It's `Alice.txt`, and kind off lonely there.
+It's `Alice.txt`, and kind of lonely there.
 Let's create a new file and call it `Bob.txt`.

 What you've just done is add the file to your _Working Directory_.
 There's two kinds of files in your _Working Directory_: _tracked_ files that git knows about and _untracked_ files that git doesn't know about (yet).